zombiecalypse/SinatraStory/README.md

 Sinatra will look for the "views" folder and find the matching file.

-Now we can start adding some actual fuctionality to it: The Hello World is a bit unpersonal, so lets add

-    require 'rubygems'
-    require 'sinatra'
-    require 'haml'

-    get "/" do
-      haml :hello3
-    end

-Sinatra will look for the "views" folder and find the matching file.

 Now we can start adding some actual fuctionality to it: The Hello World is a bit unpersonal, so lets add that: First of all, we need a form, in which we ask the user for their name and then direct to a page in which displays the Hello User page.